-Find out more here, and remember to quote the code HTSWISS when booking.
+Find out more here, and remember to quote the code HTSWISS when first contacting Swiss Epic Tours.

 Ready to book your own private tour in Switzerland?
 Swiss Epic Tours offer both pre-designed and tailor made private tours of Switzerland year round.
 Find out more here.

 Private tours are suitable for solo travellers, couples, families or groups.
 Most travellers are those who’d like to see and do everything at their own pace, or who want to visit places that are off the main tourist trail.

 Private tours are also suitable for guests who have no idea where to start, and also those who have no time to prepare for and plan their trip.

 Are private tours in Switzerland available all year round?

 Yes.
 Some seasonal activities, experiences and sites may not be open, there are always alternatives.
 Early spring and summer are always popular, but autumn/fall is also ideal for sightseeing and hiking.

 In the colder months and until early spring there are winter sports, the Christmas markets, and snow activities.
 Switzerland is a year-round destination, and tours take place during all four seasons.

 How much do private tours of Switzerland cost?

 Prices are generally charged on a per vehicle basis.
 Therefore the more people travelling together, the lower the price for each guest.
 Accommodation is on a per room basis.